Cigar Review: Berger & Argenti Mooch Schnorr Maduro

 Handmade in Esteli, Nicaragua, Berger & Argenti Mooch cigars are a blend of Nicaraguan binder and filler leaves, and an aged Cuban-seed Nicaraguan-grown maduro wrapper.
 These stogies are a value-priced offering from the innovative company that brought us the unique Entubar and Quad Maduro series.
 Having enjoyed the Connecticut-wrapped Mooch on several occasions, I decided to give the maduro version in the Schnorr size (5×50) a go for today’s review.

 This cigar has a pretty cool presentation to it, with a mottled, dark-brown wrapper wearing two bands, one in the usual spot, and a huge foot-band covering almost half of the cigar emblazoned with a vintage-looking newspaper headline announcing the Cuban embargo.
-Pre-light draws were not very telling, giving off only a mild cocoa taste.
+Pre-light draws were not very telling, giving off only a mellow cocoa taste.
 After a bit of toasting, the Mooch lit up easily and evenly.

 The stogie started off with a full, chocolaty and cedary taste with heavy notes of fresh black pepper.
 The draw was excellent, and gave off tons of thick, creamy smoke.
 The first third of this stick came across as very robust, and spicily full-flavored.